the-bumblebee/expos/stage11/README.md

-# Stage 10: Console Output
+# Stage 11: Introduction to EXPL

-In this stage, we will rewrite the user program to enable it to write to the terminal.
-The main datastructures we are concerned with, here, are the system status table, process table and page table.
+In this stage, we write a user program using the ExpL language and compile it down to an xsm file using the provided ExpL compiler.

 ## Files Included

-### 1. expl_progs/squares.xsm
+### 1. expl_progs/numbers.expl

-The program is rewritten so that write system call is issued to print the squared value.
-The registers in use are saved to the user stack, after which the system call number (for write - 5) and arguments are pushed.
-Argument 1 is the file descriptor (for terminal, -2), argument 2 is the value to be printed and argument 3 could be any value (not in use but by convention, 3 arguments required).
-Then a space for return value is allocated in the stack.
-The interrupt is invoked with the `INT` instruction (`INT 7` for write).
-Do note that comments cannot be written in xsm programs.
+This is the user program written in ExpL language which prints the first 50 natural numbers.
+This program also uses exposcall() function to write the result on to the screen.
+The ExpL compiler translates the exposcall() to the corresponding low level system call and produces `numbers.xsm` in the same directory, on compiling.

 ### 2. spl_progs/haltprog.spl